-12 New Year's Eve Traditions and rituals in Latin America
+12 New Year's Eve Traditions in Latin America

 In Latin America, there are some unique traditions or rituals that are done time before or after twelve o'clock at night to ring in the new year.